 One of the company’s essential aims is to offer our customers a wide range of options so that everyone can choose his own instrument.
 Apart from the PETROF and ANT.
-PETROF brands, the firm also owns others that each represent its philosophy.
-Common to all of them is the rich history and timelessness of their design, which is conceived and developed by specialists from our design and technology centre in Hradec Králové.
+PETROF brands, the company also owns other brands that each represent its own philosophy.
+Common to all of them is the rich history and timelessness of their design, which is conceived and developed by specialists from our design and technology center in Hradec Králové.
 All those traditional brands that were produced in Czechoslovakia have gradually been included in PETROF’s portfolio.
 The tones of these beautiful acoustic grand and upright pianos give inspiration to every pianist who sits down to play them.

 PETROF grand and upright pianos are traditional Czech products from Hradec Králové.
 The path of their development is a never-ending process, which has enabled these instruments to achieve high quality and world renown.
 The research and development department works unstintingly on their perfection, and almost 80% of manufacturing operations are carried out by hand.
 Since its founding in 1864, the company has produced more than 626,000 pianos under this famous name.
 Their characteristic rounded, romantic tone is backed up by variability of design and implementation.
 Due to the skill and expertise of its piano-making experts, the firm can always offer pianos in a number of series, including the time-tested Style Collection, or the innovative Special Collection.